Sermons

 3. The Difference in the Ministry

 2. First, we will discuss the difference in the minister's message concerning the gospel of Christ.
-His understanding was unfruitful as it related to the entire Christian System.
-Luke was careful to list and enumerate the minister’s qualifications; his zeal, his talents, his spirit and sincere convictions for the truth he knew concerning the Old Testament Scriptures.
+His understanding was unfruitful in relation to the entire Christian System.
+Luke was careful to list and enumerate the minister’s qualifications: his zeal, his talents, his spirit, and his sincere convictions about the truth he knew concerning the Old Testament Scriptures.
 Yet with all these qualifications, he hadn't been taught himself the "difference that makes the difference."
 Luke reports: "He knew only the baptism of John."
-Apollos knew of the preaching of John the Baptist – regarding the coming Messiah.
+Apollos was aware of John the Baptist's preaching about the coming Messiah.

-3. Second, we will consider a man and his wife in the congregation that “made a difference” by their method of correction and instruction to the preacher.
-This husband and wife team was able to “expound the way of God more perfectly to him.”
-We would be wise to follow their example; and sincere concern not only for truth; but also for the messengers.
-Their example of wisdom fostered an attitude of heart of the minister to listen; to take heed, and make corrections where it has been pointed out, in a constructive manner.
+3. Second, we will consider a man and his wife in the congregation who “made a difference” by their method of correction and instruction to the preacher.
+This husband-and-wife team was able to “expound the way of God more perfectly to him.”
+We would be wise to follow their example and to show sincere concern not only for truth but also for the messengers.
+Their example of wisdom fostered the minister's heart to listen, to take heed, and to make corrections when constructively pointed out.
 It was their method that assisted this minister in obtaining the needed understanding of the gospel of Christ.
 Priscilla and Aquila’s approach "made the difference" in this minister's life and ministry.

-4. Finally, we will notice how the congregation made a difference in Apollos’ ministry, by supporting him.
-The church encouraged him and sent a letter accompanying him to the brethren in Achaia (church at Corinth) to receive him.
-Thus, this correction, teaching and support affected a positive change in the minister’s message and ministry!
+4. Finally, we will notice how the congregation made a difference in Apollos’ ministry by supporting him.
+The church encouraged him and sent a letter to the brethren in Achaia (the church at Corinth) to receive him.
+Thus, this correction, teaching, and support affected a positive change in the minister’s message and ministry!
 This congregation had become the "difference that made the difference” in the ministry of Apollos.
 Could we do any less?
 This was a method used for many years in introducing younger ministers to the church.
-With this introduction let’s consider our first point, “the difference in the message.”
+With this introduction, let’s consider our first point, “the difference in the message.”

 BODY OF LESSON